Contra Dan's Band

 In addition, most of us own the Portland Collection books.
 These volumes have become the standard, go-to books of contra dance tunes.
 You can purchase your own copies directly from the editors or Amazon.
 For any given tune there may be minor differences between the Portland version and our version, most likely in chords, and we cover those in rehearsals.

 Many of the tunes we play can be downloaded from the web site of the Philadelphia open band, called SPUDS.
-All of SPUDS' tunes are collected in large PDF files for both C and Bb instruments; click on the link for “binder PDFs” for those.
+Many of SPUDS' tunes are collected in large PDF files for both C and Bb instruments; click on the link for “binder PDFs” for those.
 The same caveat about version differences applies to the SPUDS versions as to the Portland versions, so check our Tunes page.

 An exhaustive collection of links to collections of free tunes, created and maintained by fiddler Mickey Koth, is here.